BUSOLA12/alx-system_engineering-devops/0x01-shell_permissions/README.md

 -rwxr-x-wx
 10. It changes the mode of a file based on the mode of another file
 11. It adds permittion to a sud-directories in my current working directory
+12. It creates a directory and adds permissions to the directory simultaneously